MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/scheduling-tasks/backups.md

     # Run mscs backups
     0 */2 * * *  mscs backup myWorld

-* We define HOME and PATH because `cron` may not do it for us. *Make sure that PATH and HOME match the environment on your system.*
+* We define HOME and PATH because `cron` may not do it for us.
+The HOME and PATH we've defined above are the default values set with the default installation.
+  If you did  not follow the default installation, *Make sure that PATH and HOME match the environment on your system.*

 * `0 */2 * * *` is the time interval to backup.
 This particular expression
   means backup every 2 hours.
 We list some more common examples below.